zethkane/Maven.Quiz5/README.md

 ### StringEvaluatorObject
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create a wrapper object for `StringEvaluator`
 * **Methods to Complete**
 	* `String[] getAllSubstrings()`
 	* `String[] getCommonSubstrings(String string2)`